 While there are general temperature guidelines that apply to most dogs, there is also some dog breed that is more susceptible to the cold and needs extra care.
 The best way to ensure your pet’s safety is to keep an eye on the weather forecast and take them for a walk when it is generally safe to do so.

 Make sure you and your dog have dressed appropriately for the weather.
 Choose layers of clothing that you can remove as you go indoors.
-Bring along a jacket or sweater for your dog to wear if it is cold outside.
+Bring a jacket or sweater for your dog to wear if it is cold outside.

-Bring along a jacket or sweater for your dog to wear if it is cold outside.
+Bring a jacket or sweater for your dog to wear if it is cold outside.
 Dogs are susceptible to hypothermia, so make sure that you cover their paws and whole body with a blanket or jacket.

 If the weather is really cold, protect your pets from frostbite by using a heating pad.
 Bring your dog to the veterinarian before taking him outside.
 Your veterinarian can also give you advice on how to keep your dog warm enough during the winter.

-You may also bring along a blanket or towel to lay on the ground.
+You may also bring a blanket or towel to lay on the ground.
 This will help keep your dog warmer, as well as protect him from the cold ground.

 What are the dangers of walking your dog in extreme cold and hot weather?